 Because our engagement methods include personal stories, our workshops also tend to double as great team-building for staff members who are new or might not get to spend that much time together.
 Starting off with a shared experience and language from the workshop helps teams work more efficiently moving forward.

 Does your staff need a shared storytelling language?
-Reach out to our Audience Development Team!
+Reach out to our museum consulting team!